 This is proved in Section~\ref{sec:Universal}.
-The embeddings of finitely-generated subgroups are dynamical, in the sense that we concretely simulate cellular automata on encoded configurations.
+The embeddings of finitely generated subgroups are dynamical, in the sense that we concretely simulate cellular automata on encoded configurations.
 It is difficult (though possible) to give a good abstract formulation for a ``dynamical embedding'', so we recommend the interested reader simply read the first five paragraphs of the proof of Lemma~\ref{lem:EvensUnderFIsEnough}.

-The set of finitely-generated subgroups of $\RCA(A)$ does not depend on $A$ as long as $|A| \geq 2$ by \cite{KiRo90}, so when $\PAut[m; n]$ is f.g.-universal in $\RCA(mn)$, it also contains a copy of every finitely-generated subgroup of $\RCA(k)$ for any other $k \in \N_+$.
-For the same reason, the theorem implies that for any nontrivial alphabet $A$, $\RCA(A)$ contains an f.g.-universal finitely-generated subgroup since it contains a copy of each $\PAut[m; n]$ (a stronger statement about sofic shifts is given below).
+The set of finitely generated subgroups of $\RCA(A)$ does not depend on $A$ as long as $|A| \geq 2$ by \cite{KiRo90}, so when $\PAut[m; n]$ is f.g.-universal in $\RCA(mn)$, it also contains a copy of every finitely generated subgroup of $\RCA(k)$ for any other $k \in \N_+$.
+For the same reason, the theorem implies that for any non-trivial alphabet $A$, $\RCA(A)$ contains an f.g.-universal finitely generated subgroup since it contains a copy of each $\PAut[m; n]$ (a stronger statement about sofic shifts is given below).

 The group $\RCA(A)$ is neither amenable nor locally linear when $|A| \geq 2$, so the following result shows that Theorem~\ref{thm:Main} is optimal.